Smart contracts and reaction-function games: Symmetric investment games

-In this way, reaction functions provide new ways to overcome tendencies to free-ride in public-goods games, which does not rely on, for instance, players forming sanctioning institutions \citep{KosfeldEtAl2009}, being altruistic \citep{AndersonEtAl1998}, or the introduction of obligations \citep{Galbiati2008}.

-Our main candidate for public-good games $R^*_i$ is to match the average, rounded down.
-We do not claim that this always is optimal (e.g., it is better to free-ride if the others unconditionally contribute), but it appears always quite reasonable: it is simple, safe, and ensures that the player is no worse off than the average.
-If faced with a pool of free-riders, it specifies to also not invest; against both conditional and unconditional collaborators, the high-investment outcome is realized.
+In this way, reaction functions provide new ways to overcome tendencies to free-ride in public-goods games, which do not rely on, for instance, players forming sanctioning institutions \citep{KosfeldEtAl2009}, being altruistic \citep{AndersonEtAl1998}, or the introduction of obligations \citep{Galbiati2008}.
+Our main candidate $R^*_i$ is to match the average, rounded down, which appears to be a compelling rule-of-thumb for reaction-function play in public-good games.
+We do not claim that this reaction function always is the optimal strategic choice (e.g., it is better to free-ride if the others unconditionally contribute), but it appears always quite reasonable: it is simple, safe, and ensures that the player is no worse off than the average.
+If faced with a pool of free-riders, it specifies to free-ride as well; against both conditional and unconditional collaborators, high investment is a fixed point.
 In this way, it does reasonably well against most reaction functions.
 This is further corroborated by the simulation study in the Appendix.
 There, in a specific public-good setting, we find compelling evidence that a process of evolutionary selection would converge towards functions alike~$R^*_i$.